carltheperson/advanced-js-objects/chapters/chapter-2.md

-# Chapter 2 - Exploring objects further
+# Chapter 2 - Object basics

 An object is a collection of properties.
 A property is the mapping between a key and a value.